WilliamVenner/gm_microoptimisation_war_crime/README.md

 # Explanation

 In Garry's Mod there are two runtime realms, the server realm and the client realm.
-Because Lua doesn't have conditional compilation, developers have to use an if expression to determine whether the script is running on the server or the client:
+Because Lua doesn't have conditional compilation, developers have to use an if statement to determine whether the script is running on the server or the client:

 ```lua
 if SERVER then